 General Information

-• Ithaca belongs to the region of the Ionian Islands and is the second smallest of the Ionian Islands.
+• Ithaca is one of the Ionian Islands and the second-smallest.

-• Ithaca was first inhabited in the Neolithic Age when the Homeric era had not yet been discovered.
-Although several excavations have found many archaeological sites such as Pilikata, the palace of Odysseus has not yet been discovered.
+• Ithaca was first inhabited during the Neolithic Age, before the Homeric era.
+Although several excavations have found many archaeological sites, such as Pilikata, the palace of Odysseus has not yet been discovered.

 • The Greek poet Constantine Cavafy was inspired by Homer’s Ithaca and wrote one of his best poems in 1910.